 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.

-10 movies that take place in Italy
+10 Movies Filmed in Italy

 1. Letters to Juliet (2010)